Nomuka

 Nomuka is a small island in the southern part of the Haʻapai group of islands in Tonga.
-It is part of the Nomuka Group of islands, also called the ʻOtu Muʻomua.
+It is part of the Nomuka Group of islands, also called the ʻOtu Muʻomuʻa.
+Among neighboring islands are Kelefesia, Nukutula, Tonumea, Fonoifua, Telekitonga.

+Geography

 Nomuka is 7 square kilometres in area.
 It has a large brackish lake (Ano Lahi) in the middle, and three smaller lakes—Ano Ha'amea, Ano Fungalei, and Molou.
 There are approximately 400–500 inhabitants.
 They subsist on fishing, farming, and remittances from family members abroad.
 The island has a secondary school, two primary schools, and a kindergarten.
 It has seven churches.